Skip to main content

 • If admitted into the combined program, students in their senior year will join the graduate cohort in the Fall semester.

-• While in their senior year, students will be evaluated the same way as the graduate students for any graduate-level work.
+• Students will be evaluated the same way as graduate students during their senior year for any graduate-level work.

 • Students will pay graduate tuition for any graduate-level courses only.

-• By the end of the following Spring semester, students must have completed all the bachelor's degree requirements and graduate with a BS degree in Cybersecurity.
+• By the end of the following Spring semester, students must complete all the bachelor's degree requirements and graduate with a BS in Cybersecurity.

-• Upon receiving the BS degree in Cybersecurity and maintaining the eligibility requirements, students will be switched from undergraduate to graduate standing and be allowed to complete the remaining courses of the MS in Cyber Operations program.
+• Upon receiving the BS degree in Cybersecurity and maintaining the eligibility requirements, students will be switched from undergraduate to graduate standing and be allowed to complete the remaining MS in Cyber Operations program courses.

 • Eligibility: Students must maintain a minimum cumulative GPA of 3.0 and a grade of B or above in all graduate coursework to remain eligible for the combined program.